Everything about the Final Rule and CITI Program

 Revisions to Current Content

 Prior to the compliance and effective date, CITI Program modules will reflect the current (pre-2018) Common Rule.
 We will update CITI Program courses to reflect the revisions by the effective and compliance date (by 19 July 2018 if there are no further delays or interim final rules).
+If elements proposed but the most recent NPRM are made effective, then modules will be updated accordingly to reflect the current regulations during the delay period.

 How will this affect organizations?